Tensor categories for vertex operator superalgebra extensions: Applications

-From Lemma \ref{lem:Sinverse} we see that the properties of the Hopf links are the same as in the wrong statistics superalgebra case.
-Thus every statement goes through as with the superalgebras with wrong statistics after fixing an arbitrary choice of $\ZZ/2\ZZ$-decomposition for every simple object of $\repA$, except for the $T$-transformation.
+From Lemma \ref{lem:Sinverse}, the properties of Hopf links are the same as in the wrong statistics superalgebra case.
+Thus every statement in the wrong statistics superalgebra case goes through here as well after fixing an arbitrary choice of $\ZZ/2\ZZ$-decomposition for every simple object of $\repA$, except for the $T$-transformation.
 We list relevant results in the Introduction, Section \ref{sec:BPlikevoas}, and we now only indicate the difference in the modular $T$-transformation.

 In this case, for a simple module $X^\zero$ in $\cC$, after identifying $\theta$ with the scalar by which it acts, we have $\theta_{X^\zero\boxtimes \sic}=-\epsilon_{X^\zero}\theta_{X^\zero}$.
 Hence, for a simple module $X=X^\zero\oplus X^\one$ in $\repA$,